Find online courses made by experts from around the world.

 PDF Copy of Lecture 8

 I'm Scott Britton.
-I'm currently a software entrepreneur at Troops.ai, a venture backed Saas startup that was named on of the top 100 startups in NYC in 2016.
+I'm currently a software entrepreneur at Troops.ai, a venture backed Saas startup that was named one of the top 100 startups in NYC in 2016.
 Before this I was a business development executive at SinglePlatform, a company acquired by Constant Contact for 100 million dollars.
 I also maintain a personal site called Life-LongLearner which publishes content to 20k subscribers weekly on sales and marketing.

 I'm passionate about personal development, marketing, and travel.
-I've taught over 50,000 students online and been featured in Lifehacker, The Next Web, and Business Insider as one of the top 25 rising star's in New York Tech Under 25.
+I've taught over 50,000 students online and been featured in Lifehacker, The Next Web, and Business Insider as one of the top 25 rising stars in New York Tech Under 25.